TalismanovAleksandr/TalismanovAleksandr/README.md

 - 👋 Hi, I’m @TalismanovAleksandr
-- 👀 I’m interested in System Architecture, Networking, Security
+- 👀 I’m interested in System and Software Architecture, Networking, Security
+- ✨ I'm pretty good in Java and Kotlin
-- 🌱 I’m currently learning Kotlin
+- 🌱 I’m currently learning Golang
 - 💞️ I’m looking to collaborate on ...
 I dunno :D
 - 📫 How to reach me ...
 Don't reach me that fast